IBM accelerates cloud drive with $11 billion Confluent deal as AI demand booms

 "With the acquisition of Confluent, IBM will provide the smart data platform for enterprise IT, purpose-built for AI."

 The offer price of $31 per share represents a premium of around 34 per cent to Confluent's last close.
-Confluent's shares surged nearly 30 per cent in premarket trading, while IBM fell more than 2 per cent.
+Confluent's shares surged nearly 30 per cent, while IBM rose about 2 per cent in early trading.

 The Confluent stock is up nearly 44 per cent since October 7, the last trading session before Reuters reported that the company was exploring a sale after attracting acquisition interest.